Davidsksilva/aws-drone-monitor/README.md

 This project tires to simulate and monitorate a simple drone network using the cloud platform AWS.
 A IoT device is simulated, sending predetermined sensor data (velocity, position, accelerometer) collected from a dataset.
 The full system diagram can be seen below:
  <img src=".github/diagram.png" />

-IN a nutshell, a drone is simulated through a AWS IoT device, which publishes messagens containing fake data that simulates the drone status to a AWS topic that activates a Lambda function that processes the data and stores the it in a DynamoDB table including the device identification.
+In short, a drone is simulated through a AWS IoT device, which publishes messagens containing fake data that simulates the drone status to a AWS topic that activates a Lambda function that processes the data and stores the it in a DynamoDB table including the device identification.
 At the end a web application build using React will scan the DynamoDB and display the drone status.

 ## Prerequisites